tantaman/strut/README.md

 ### Building ###
 *Note: You can get pre-built versions of Strut here: https://github.com/tantaman/Strut/downloads*

-Most of Strut is written in CoffeeScript and uses precompiled templates for HTML rendering.
-Strut also uses a Maven directory layout so code needs to be copied to the web directory.

 You'll need CoffeeScript and Handlebars installed in order to build Strut.
 * Install CoffeeScript (sudo npm install -g coffee-script)
 * Install HandleBars (sudo npm install -g handlebars)